Nike Sponsored Athletes: A Deep Dive Into the Nike Athletes that Shape The Brand

 1) LeBron James – Basketball

-• Deal type: Lifetime contract with Nike (first of its kind for an active NBA player when announced).
+• Deal type: Lifetime contract with Nike, reported as worth hundreds of millions and positioned as a historic first for an active NBA player.
 (ESPN)

 Image Credit: Nike